mattymoomoo/aws-power-tuner-ui/README.md

 npm run deploy-infra
 ```

-_Note: This will create a folder called **website-output** which is required for the website infrastructure and deploy the tuning infrastructure.
-This is needed._
+_Note: This will create a folder called **website-output** which is required for the website infrastructure and deploy the tuning infrastructure._

 Once the infrastructure is deployed, the Amazon API Gateway endpoint will be made available as a CDK stack output: